cnabio/signy/README.md

 3.9.4   7746df395af22f04212cd25a92c1d6dbc5a06a0ca9579a229ef43008d4d1302a
 ```

-- computing the SHA256 digest of a canonical CNAB bundle, pushing it to the trust server, then pushing the bundle using `cnab-to-oci`:
+- Computing the SHA256 digest of a canonical CNAB bundle, pushing it to the trust server, then pushing the bundle using `cnab-to-oci`:

 ```
 $ signy --tlscacert=$NOTARY_CA --server https://localhost:4443 sign testdata/cnab/bundle.json localhost:5000/thin-bundle:v1